Task #8528

 I don't think SIDS should have any impact on the results.
 The results are based on the obsolescence chain of the underlying PIDS.

-#3 Updated by Rob Nahf almost 6 years ago
+#3 Updated by Rob Nahf over 6 years ago

 I think the naive “follow-the-chain” implementation is going to be a bit expensive, with n-1 self-joins on the postgres systemMetadata table.
 I think it better to define a common chain identifier all members of the obsoletes chain share, so that it’s a two-step lookup: (1) from leaf to root (the chain identifier), then (2) from root to all leaves.
 It could probably be done as a couple extra columns in the metacat identifier table, or as a dedicated cross-reference table.
 Especially if this is a call being done automatically from the search UI, it seems like there will be a lot of API calls, so efficiency will matter.
 It would increase the cost of creates and updates, but would save a lot of cycles in retrieval.

-#4 Updated by Rob Nahf almost 6 years ago
+#4 Updated by Rob Nahf over 6 years ago

 by the way, use of a chain identifier would be quite analogous to how series IDs work, (composite structure), but chain identifiers would be automatically assigned an likely invisible to users.